 Early days as a cinema

-The building started life as Byfeld Hall on 20th December 1906.
-It was built as an ‘entertainment centre’ for the local community.
-Although the bioscope, an early form of cinema was one of the first of its attractions – early audiences were treated to footage of King Edward VII’s funeral - the hall was used for a variety of entertainment activities:
+The building began life as Byfeld Hall, opening its doors on December 20th 1906.
+It was built as an entertainment centre for the local community.
+Although the bioscope, an early form of cinema was one of the first of its attractions - early audiences were treated to footage of King Edward VII’s funeral - the hall was used for a variety of entertainment activities.

 The Barnes Official Guide of the time carried an advertisement, announcing that: